Tesingorg1234/pygoat-2/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 intentionally  web Application Security in our roadmap build intentionally vuln web Application in django.
-The Vulnerability can based on OWASP
+The Vulnerability can based  OWASP
 <br>
 • A1:2017-Injection<br>
 • A2:2017-Broken Authentication<br>